Alaska is expensive. Every time I travel out of state I am reminded that nearly anywhere in the world (except Switzerland) is cheaper than up here.

 We recently did this with our trip to Germany last fall.
 We saved over $1,000 by booking RT flights to Seattle, then RT flights to Frankfurt.
 And we had fewer layovers booking this way.
 Of course, there is some risk to this method; if you miss a connection, they may not be as forgiving when it comes to rebooking as it wasn’t technically their fault for the delay.

 Driving to Alaska

 Driving to Alaska is not a simple decision and requires quite a bit of planning.
 There’s also a timing factor to when you should drive up, especially if you’re planning to tent camp to save money.
-I don’t have an extensive guide on this yet, but I’d recommend purchasing the Alaska Milepost if you’re serious about driving to Alaska (it’s updated annually – 2022 version will be available in March).
+I don’t have an extensive guide on this yet, but I’d recommend purchasing the Alaska Milepost if you’re serious about driving to Alaska.

 Driving also carries risks that could end up costing you money.
 If your car breaks down or you need to scramble for last-minute accommodations, this will add to your overall costs.
 Gas in Canada is MUCH more expensive than in the US, so be sure to factor those costs in.
 It’s also a long drive.
 You’re looking at 44 hours of drive time alone from Seattle.
 If you’re coming from further away, it will be more.

 To put this into perspective, it is about the same driving distance from Seattle to Anchorage (2315 miles, 44 hours) as it is from Seattle to Washington DC (2763 miles, 41 hours).
 Yes, it’s THAT far away!